-Back up policies manually as described below or rely on the automatic backups covered in Policy database backups.
+Back up policies manually as described below or rely on the automatic backups covered in Policy database backups on page 240.

 - 1. Sign on to the Policy Editor and choose any existing branch to go to the main landing page. - 2.
-To display your current branches, select Branch Manager → Version Control. - 3.
-From the Branches list, click a branch that you want to export.

-You should see a list of the commits for that branch, and the most recent version of the branch is named Uncommitted Changes.

-- 4. Identify the commit that represents the snapshot that you want to export and click the hamburger menu in the Options column. - 5.
+To display your current branches, select Branch Manager# Version Control. - From the Branches list, click a branch that you want to export.
+You should see a list of the commits for that branch, and the most recent version of the branch is named Uncommitted Changes. - 4.
+Identify the commit that represents the snapshot that you want to export and click the three-line icon in the Options column. - 5.
 Choose Export Snapshot.

-Your browser downloads the file.

-6. Repeat for any additional branches that you want to back up.
+Your browser downloads the file. - 6.
+Repeat for any additional branches that you want to back up.